siraben/zkeme80/docs/services.md

 the return stack has its own reserved area below `H0`. `UNUSED` measures this actual dictionary budget. `ROOM`, `ALLOT`, `,`, `C,`, `CREATE`, and `DOES>` check capacity before their ordinary writes and throw 8 when it is exhausted.
+`VARIABLE`, `CONSTANT`, and `VALUE` reserve their complete definitions before changing the dictionary.
+Both compiled and interpreted `S"` check space for the string and its terminator before copying any bytes; unterminated quotes stop at EOF.
+Interpreted string results remain transient.
 Negative `ALLOT` can reclaim space within the dictionary bounds.
 A missing `CREATE`/colon name throws 16.
 Raw memory stores and direct writes to `DP` remain sharp tools; these guards are not memory protection or stack isolation.

-`tests/test-memory.py` verifies these limits and distinct fixed RAM above `0xC000` with 62 target assertions.
+`tests/test-memory.py` verifies these limits and distinct fixed RAM above `0xC000` with 113 target assertions.